wsosnowski/DiNaM/README.md

    - This is required for end-to-end testing of DiNaM to derive disinformation narratives. **Note**: The predicted narratives should also correspond to this same period for accurate evaluation.

+## License

+The articles in this dataset are shared under the EDMO license.
+Due to copyright restrictions, we are unable to directly share the content of these articles.
+Instead, we provide links to the dataset, and users are permitted to download the articles in compliance with the DSM Directive, specifically Articles 3 and 4, which allow downloading these articles for reproducing research results.

+## Usage

+To use the datasets, download the files through the provided links.
+Once downloaded, you can proceed with the fact-checking analysis, false information extraction, and narrative generation as part of your research.

 ## Additional Notes
 - Ensure that you have an active API key for seamless integration.